cparish312/chronoception_trainer/README.md

 6. **Track your progress** with the statistics panel showing your total attempts, successes, failures, and accuracy percentage

+7. **View performance over time** with the visualization chart showing your success/failure pattern

 ## Example

 - Set Interval: **1 minute** (60 seconds)